Why Community Colleges Are Great for Financially Savvy Students

 Photo by EVG Kowalievska on Pexels.com

-I’m being completely serious when I say that community college tuition is less than a quarter of what it costs to attend a semester at a university.
-Over my time at my community college, I never had to pay a semester’s tuition that exceeded $1,300 in total.
-And community colleges tend to offer substantial financial aid to students in need, as well as plenty of merit-based scholarships for students with high grades and GPAs.
-One semester, I even had my college pay ME some money because I had gotten too much money in scholarships and tuition refunds.
+Community college tuition is less than a quarter of what it costs to attend a semester at a university.
+Over my time at community college, I never had to pay a tuition exceeding $1,300 in total for a semester.
+Community colleges often provide substantial financial aid to students in need.
+They also offer numerous merit-based scholarships for students with high grades and GPAs.
+One semester, I even had my college pay ME some money.
+It happened because I had gotten too much money in scholarships and tuition refunds.

 Photo by William Fortunato on Pexels.com

 When you attend a 4-year university, you are with your “peers,” meaning people your age pursuing the same degree and on roughly the same career path.
-In community college classes, however, you will be learning alongside working mothers, foreign exchange students, and many other types of people you might not normally interact within your daily life.
-This provides you with immense diversity in the kinds of perspectives and stories you get to experience.
+In community college classes, however, you will be learning alongside working mothers, foreign exchange students, and many other types of people.
+You might not normally interact with them in your daily life.
+This setting provides immense diversity in the perspectives and stories you get to experience.

 Photo by Scott Webb on Pexels.com

 Let’s face it: transitioning from high school to college is a BIG change.
-One minute you are just enjoying life as a teenager, and then BAM, you have all of the weight and choices of adulthood thrust on you when you turn 18 and/or graduate high school.
-This can give students a sense of whiplash as they are expected to move out of their family houses, start a full-time job, head off to a university, and begin living independent lives.
-However, since almost every city and district has community colleges close by, young people do not have to “rush off” to a university and can ease into adult life, living at home for as long as they need to and working locally in the community.
+One minute you are just enjoying life as a teenager, and then BAM, you have all the weight and choices of adulthood thrust on you.
+This happens when you turn 18 and/or graduate high school.
+This sudden change can give students a sense of whiplash.
+They are expected to move out of their family houses, start a full-time job, head off to a university, and begin living independent lives.
+However, since almost every city and district has community colleges close by, young people do not have to “rush off” to a university.
+They can ease into adult life, living at home for as long as they need to.
+They can also work locally in the community.

 Photo by fauxels on Pexels.com

 Community colleges have TONS of resources available to their students!
 I was at my college for three years and was still discovering new things I had access to at the time of my graduation.
-Colleges have all kinds of opportunities, from scholarships, internships, competitions, campus events, and opportunities to be published or present at conferences locally and across the state.
+Colleges have all kinds of opportunities.
+These include scholarships, internships, competitions, campus events, and chances to be published or present at conferences.
+These opportunities can occur locally and across the state.
 So you can get your name out there (academically) before you ever transfer to a prestigious big-name university!

 Photo by David Jakab on Pexels.com

 Community college offers a low-stakes trial run for one’s time at a university.
-There is still a good bit at stake, and the grades you get in your classes still go onto your transcript, but community colleges are typically much smaller than universities, both size and attendance-wise.
-In addition, you can form relationships with your instructors since your classes are small enough that they actually have time to learn each of their students’ names.
+There is still a good bit at stake, and the grades you get in your classes still go onto your transcript.
+However, community colleges are typically much smaller than universities in both size and attendance.
+In addition, you can form relationships with your instructors since your classes are small.
+Your professors actually have time to learn each of their students’ names.

 Of course, it is essential to remember that college, and school in general, is like a shoe: different kinds of institutions and education fit everyone differently.
 Some people do better at universities than at community colleges, which is perfectly fine.
-All I hope I was able to do in this post is slightly change your perspective on community colleges and what kind of people attend them.
+All I hope I was able to do in this post is slightly change your perspective on community colleges.
+Consider what kind of people attend them.

 Thank you for reading and I hope to be able to post again very soon.

-Please like, comment, and subscribe if you connected with my post and if would like to see more of my crazy, exciting journey through life with Christ and mental illnesses.
-Every interaction I receive here means a lot.
-Thank you and God bless you!
+Please like, comment, and subscribe if you connected with my post.
+If you would like to see more of my crazy, exciting journey through life with Christ while experiencing mental illness, do let me know.
+Every interaction I receive here means the world to me.
+Thank you, and God bless you!

 Until next time!